LesFerch/Battery.hta/README.md

 6. If you skipped step 3, then, in the SmartScreen window, click More info and then Run anyway.

 **Note**: Battery.hta has a minimal interface.
 To exit, click it to give it focus, and then press Alt-F4.

-**Note**: Some antivirus software may falsely detect the download as a virus.
-This can happen any time you download a new executable and may require extra steps to whitelist the file.

 \
 \